NathanRosse/BellyButtonChallenge/README.md

 I've managed to create the neccessary graphs but they are rough and I need to schedule either a tutoring session or askBCS to help clean it up and make it presentable.
 We are aiming for an A after all.

+Slightly more progress and things are looking nicer as well.
+There seems to be some sort of issue where the data on the graphs appear off compared to the example pictures.
+I will need to look further into this with help to locate the issue.
+Overall we are feeling very good about this so far.

 Instructions
 Complete the following steps: